-- The student has the knowledge or ability to succeed in the course or program despite not meeting the prerequisite or corequisite. - The student will be subject to undue delay in attaining the goal of his or her Educational Plan because the prerequisite or corequisite has not been made reasonably available.
+- The student has the knowledge or ability to succeed in the course or program despite not meeting the requisite. - The student will be subject to undue delay in attaining the goal of his or her Educational Plan because the requisite has not been made reasonably available. - The requisite was not established in accordance with district processes. - The requisite is in violation of Title 5 regulations. - The requisite is either unlawfully discriminatory or is being applied in an unlawfully discriminatory manner.